 It wasn’t long ago when I stood in the yarn isle in Hobby Lobby and told myself, “Crochet shouldn’t be too difficult to learn.”
 A few YouTube videos and many cuss words later, I made it to the single crochet phase.
 The rest of the story has been life changing.

-Life changing, huh?
-Yes!
 Before I picked up a crochet hook, I dreaded nights.
 Due to several physical ailments, I often didn’t (don’t) sleep more than 2-4 hours a day.
 Nights were boring, sad, and seemed to never end.
 Once I started to crochet, I had something I enjoyed doing to occupy my time.
 The time was well spent because within a few months I was making gifts for people.
 I decided maybe I could sell some items to help pay for my new hobby.
-Here I am, blogging, selling, and living!
+Here I am!
 Because of crochet, I have learned small business stuff, more than I ever wanted to know about computers and coding (ugh), and how to continue to push through life even when your body wants to quit.
 Life changing?
 Absolutely!

-So before the nights spent hooking, I was (am) a wife of a loyal military man and a mother of two loving kids(ish).
+I am a wife of a loyal military man and a mother of two loving kids(ish).
 That husband of mine is a character, but I am so blessed to have him to make me laugh.
 My daughter is off in the real world attending college and working, and my son is closer to finishing high school.
 Yikes!
 They are everything God didn’t get quite right with me.
 That’s a joke, but I do feel they have the perfect combos of me and my husband with some room for growth.
 Not size growth, as both are 6 feet and taller.
 Who fed them so much?

 I’m so glad you are here!
 Thank you for reading!
 Hootie Hoo!